apalala/grako/README.rst

     * Now grammar rules may declare Python_-style arguments that get passed to their corresponding semantic methods.

-    * Grammars may include other files using the `.include ::` directive.
+    * Grammars may include other files using the `#include ::` directive.

     * Internals and examples were upgraded to use the latest **Grako** features.